Click here to download an ad-free version of this talk!

 Safe Work Practices for Cold Environments

 - Eliminate or limit work as much as possible when extremely cold temperatures are present.
 (The ACGIH established recommendations for work in colder temperatures that can be found here.)

 - Allow for acclimatization to cold environments or weather.
-If the weather is extremely cold for the area or time of year, you will not yet be used to it and are more susceptible to succumb to a cold-related illness.
+If the weather is extremely cold for the area or time of year, you will not yet be used to it and are more susceptible to succumbing to a cold-related illness.

 - Layer up on clothing and keep clothes dry.
 It is important to remove any wet clothing or boots and put on dry items when working in a cold environment.